 How should diagnosis be confirmed?

-The value of early LP cannot be stressed enough.
+The value of early LP cannot be stressed enough (figure 2).
 This is key to establishing a definitive diagnosis, ensuring targeted treatment and minimising risks of unnecessary overtreatment.

 Ideally LP should be performed before giving antibiotics (this is advocated if it can be performed within an hour of arrival to hospital) as "yield" rapidly reduces with potentially only 75% of LPs giving a positive culture 4 hours post iv antibiotics and none were positive at eight hours29.
 Real world logistics however mean that many patients will have had treatment started prior to LP.
 Therefore, if intravenous antibiotics have already been commenced, the LP should still be performed as soon as possible, and preferably within 4 hours.
 Advances in the availability of bacterial CSF PCR may still establish the aetiology in culture-negative cases.
 However this will not provide antibiotic sensitivity for the organism.
 A significant factor to delayed LP is the wait for neuroimaging, much of which may be unnecessary29.
 This has proved an area of practice resistant to change.
 Indications for neuroimaging prior to LP are shown in table 2. - .
 All other patients should have LP as soon as possible.